Krusty84/TCApi2Postman/README.md

 ### Get Your Input Data

-You'll need the `structure.js` file from your Teamcenter setup (AWC layer):
+You'll need the `structure.js` file from your Teamcenter setup (AWC layer).
+Generate or regenerate it using:

 - cd ...\aws2\stage
 - initenv
 - npm run genSoaApi
 - cd ...\aws2\stage\out\soa\api

+**Note:** You must regenerate `structure.js` after updating Teamcenter Core or AWC to ensure the API documentation is up-to-date with the latest changes.

 ### Run TCApi2Postman